-States by Muslim Populations
+States with the Largest Muslim Populations

-Largest Mosque in the US
+The Largest Mosque in the US

 US States by Population of Muslims

 |Rank||State||% of Population Identifying as Muslim (Source: PEW)|